The Oxford Risk Factors And Non Invasive Imaging Study (ORFAN)

-A second CT scan will be scheduled 3-5 years after the initial scan at one of the CT scanners within the selected NHS sites.
+A second CT scan will be scheduled at least 6 months after the initial scan at one of the CT scanners within the selected NHS sites.
 At this visit another CT scan will be performed and another blood sample will be taken.
 Study investigators will then be able to make comparisons between the two sets of images and two sets of blood samples to see if there have been any changes overtime.

 Study follow up